Iglesia del Sacramento

 The Cathedral Church of the Armed Forces (Iglesia Catedral de las Fuerzas Armadas), commonly known as Iglesia del Sacramento (Spanish for 'Church of the Sacrament'), is a 17th-century Baroque-style Catholic church located in Madrid, Spain.
 Since 1980 is the Military Cathedral of Spain and the seat of the Military Archbishop of Spain.

+Designed by Juan Gómez Mora in 1615, work on the Church lasted from 1671, for 73 years of construction, and finalized in 1744.
+Intervening additional architects were Francisco Bautista, Manuel del Olmo, and Bartolomé Hurtado García.
 It was declared Bien de Interés Cultural in 1982.